US arrests 2 men accused of aiding ex-Nissan boss' escape

-Two Americans accused of helping aid former Nissan Motor Co.
-Chairman Carlos Ghosn flee Japan while awaiting trial on financial misconduct charges were arrested Wednesday, the Justice Department said.
-Justice Department spokeswoman Nicole Navas said Michael Taylor, 59, and Peter Taylor, 27, were arrested by the U.S. Marshals Service on Wednesday morning in Harvard, Massachusetts.
+US authorities on Wednesday arrested a former Green Beret and his son who are accused of helping former Nissan Motor Co.
+Chairman Carlos Ghosn flee Japan while he awaited trial on financial misconduct charges.
+Justice Department spokeswoman Nicole Navas said Michael Taylor, 59, and Peter Taylor, 27, were arrested by the U.S. Marshals Service in Harvard, Massachusetts.

-The Taylors are wanted by Japan officials on charges that they helped Ghosn escape the country in December after the former Nissan boss was released on bail.
-Ghosn reappeared in Lebanon, saying he had fled to avoid "political persecution."
-Ghosn, who was charged with under-reporting his future compensation and breach of trust, has repeatedly asserted his innocence, saying authorities trumped up charges to prevent a possible fuller merger between Nissan Motor Co. and alliance partner Renault SA.
+The two Americans are wanted by Japan officials on charges that they helped Ghosn escape the country in December after the former Nissan boss was released on bail.
+Ghosn said he fled because he could not expect a fair trial, was subjected to unfair conditions in detention and was barred from meeting his wife under his bail conditions.

+Ghosn has said he is innocent of allegations he under-reported his future income and committed a breach of trust by diverting Nissan money for his personal gain.
+He says the compensation was never decided on or received, and that the Nissan payments were for legitimate business purposes.
+Michael Taylor flew into Japan on a private jet from the United Arab Emirates with another man, George-Antoine Zayek, and they brought two large black boxes with them and claimed to be musicians carrying audio equipment, according to court papers.
+They helped Ghosn escape to the airport by hiding him in one of the boxes, the documents say.
+Japanese officials had also issued a provisional warrant for Zayek's arrest.

+The men arrived at Japan's Kansai International Airport with luggage that included the two large boxes, and Ghosn was inside one of them, court papers said.
+The luggage passed through a security checkpoint without being checked and was loaded onto a private jet headed for Turkey, the documents say.
+Two days later, Ghosn announced publicly he was in Lebanon.

-The Taylors are expected to appear before a judge via videoconference later Wednesday.
+Peter Taylor had traveled to Japan at least three times since July 2019 and met with Ghosn at least seven times during those visits, according to court records.
+The Taylors were expected to appear before a judge via videoconference later Wednesday.
 There were no lawyers listed for them in court documents.

 ALSO READ